jsaveker/ThreatMosaic/README.md

 A: Yes, you can modify the import_stix.py script to import custom STIX data or write new scripts to handle different data formats.

-Support
+## Support

-If you encounter any issues or have questions, please open an issue on GitHub or reach out via email.
+If you encounter any issues or have questions, please open an issue on GitHub.

-Thank you for using the Threat Detection Graph Application!
+Thank you for using the Threat Mosaic Application!